We’ve been working on this ultimate list of gift ideas for grammar geeks for weeks.

 Basically, anything by William Safire is fantastic.
 For those unfamiliar with his work, How Not to Write and The Right Word in the Right Place at the Right Time are great places to start.

 This gem got all kinds of buzz when it first came out.
 It’s half grammar how-to and half historical tomb on language, and it’s 100% witty.
 What am I talking about?
-Just the #1 New York Times bestseller Eats, Shoots & Leaves.
+Just the #1 New York Times bestseller Eats, Shoots & Leaves: The Zero Tolerance Approach to Punctuation.

 Board Games for Every Type of Word Nerd

-Mad Gab is this hilarious party game where each team has to decipher the winning phrase by listening to their player repeat a list of unrelated words.
+Mattel Mad Gab is this hilarious party game where each team has to decipher the winning phrase by listening to their player repeat a list of unrelated words.
 It’s not what your teammate says, it’s what you hear that counts.
-Mad Gab also has a Picto-Gabs card game that pairs pictures with their trademark phrases.
+Mad Gab also has a MAD GAB Card Game of Verbal Puzzle Phrases that pairs pictures with their trademark phrases.

 Balderdash is a game for those with great poker faces.
 The object is to make up phony definitions of real words to try to fool your friends.